DORMODO/around-the-world/README.md

 ## Deployment 🌐

-The project is ready to be deployed on platforms like Vercel, Netlify, or GitHub Pages.
+The project is ready to be deployed on platform like Vercel.

 ## Contributing 🤝